skypjack/entt/docs/md/entity.md

 In general, iterating all entities can result in poor performance.
 It should not be done frequently to avoid the risk of a performance hit.<br/>
-However, it can be convenient when initializing an editor or to reclaim pending identifiers.
+However, it's convenient when initializing an editor or to reclaim pending identifiers.

 ## What is allowed and what is not